joomla/joomla-cms/tests/System/README.md

 - **deleteFolder** deletes a folder relative to the CMS root folder

 With the following code can be run `cy.task('writeFile', { path: 'images/dummy.text', content: '1' })`.

+### Commands
+Commands are reusable code snippets which can be used in every test.
+Cypress allows to [add custom commands](https://docs.cypress.io/api/cypress-api/custom-commands) so we can use them across our tests.
+They can be used to perform queries in the database or to call an API.
+As cypress doesn't support namespaces for commands they must be prefixed with the file name and an underscore.
+So a database command starts always with db_ and an API one with api_.

+Commands can be called like a normal function, for example there is a command `db_createArticle`.
+We can use it like `cy.db_createArticle({ title: 'automated test article' })`.
+These commands are executed in the browser where the `cy.` namespace is available.

+#### Database commands
+The database commands create items in the database like articles or users.
+They are asynchronous and must be called like `cy.db_createArticle({ title: 'automated test article' }).then((id) => ... your test)`.
+The following list of commands are available and are served by the file tests/System/support/commands/db.js:

+- **db_createArticle** creates an article and returns the id
+- **db_createContact** creates a contact and returns the id
+- **db_createBanner** creates a banner and returns the id
+- **db_createMenuItem** creates a menu item and returns the id
+- **db_createModule** creates a module and returns the id
+- **db_createUser** creates a user and returns the id

+#### API commands
+The APi commands making API requests to the CMS API endpoint `/api/index.php/v1`.
+They are asynchronous and must be called like `cy.api_get('/content/articles').then((response) => ... your test)`.
+The response is an object from [the cypress request command](https://docs.cypress.io/api/commands/request).
+The following list of commands are available and are served by the file tests/System/support/commands/api.js:

+- **api_get** add the path as argument
+- **api_post** add the path and content for the body as arguments
+- **api_patch** add the path and content for the body as arguments
+- **api_delete** add the path as argument
+- **api_getBearerToken** returns the bearer token and no request object